 It is one of Victoria's oldest towns so it is packed full of history.
 It has one of the largest fishing fleets along the coast and has a strong arts and music culture and is a delight to visit all year round.

 The walk starts at the Visitor Information Centre, and goes to Griffith Island, which is a Shearwater (Mutton Bird) Colony so it is very important to keep to the tracks as the birds make their nests in burrows they make in the sand.
 No dogs are allowed on the island.

 "One of Port Fairy's most spectacular summer sights is the arrival of the mutton birds, or short-tailed shearwaters, at sunset each day on Griffith Island.
 Towards the end of September each year the annual migration of the short-tailed shearwaters, or mutton birds, arrives on Griffiths Island from their far flung journey in the northern hemisphere.
 The birds spend the summer months here, raising their young, before setting off again in mid-April."
 (See link above for more detail).

 Many of these photos have been kindly provide by Bron Anderson, thanks Bron!

 No visit to Port Fairy is complete without a wander along the wharf.
-This photos is taken from the footbridge which links the town to the East Beach.
+This photos is taken from below the footbridge which links the town to the East Beach.

 Wonderful to walk along the wharf to see all the boats which are a mixture of working fishing boats, charter boats and big and small sailing boats.